NXT Halloween Havoc (2022)

-The 2022 NXT Halloween Havoc was a professional wrestling event produced by WWE.
-It was the third annual Halloween Havoc held for the promotion's developmental brand NXT and the 15th Halloween Havoc overall.
-The event took place on Saturday, October 22, 2022, at the WWE Performance Center in Orlando, Florida and unlike the previous two years, which aired as television specials, the 2022 Halloween Havoc aired via WWE's livestreaming platforms.
+The 2022 NXT Halloween Havoc was a professional wrestling premium live event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the third annual Halloween Havoc produced by WWE for NXT and the 15th Halloween Havoc overall.
+The event took place on October 22, 2022, at the WWE Performance Center in Orlando, Florida.

+Unlike the previous two years, which aired as television specials, the 2022 Halloween Havoc aired via WWE's livestreaming platforms.
 SmackDown wrestler Shotzi returned to co-host the event with NXT wrestler Quincy Elliott; Shotzi previously hosted the 2020 event when she was still on NXT.
 In a cross-promotion with the Chucky TV series, Chucky returned to participate in the Spin the Wheel, Make the Deal segments.

 There were six matches scheduled on the event's card, though eight actually took place as there were two dark matches that occurred before the live broadcast.
 In the main event, Bron Breakker defeated Ilja Dragunov and JD McDonagh in a triple threat match to retain the NXT Championship.
 In other prominent matches, Mandy Rose defeated Alba Fyre to retain the NXT Women's Championship, and in the opening bout, Wes Lee defeated Carmelo Hayes, Oro Mensah, Von Wagner, and Nathan Frazer in a five-way ladder match to win the vacant NXT North American Championship.